Century 21 Digital Collection

 Preview up to 100 items from this collection below.
 Seattle’s 1962 World’s Fair showcased Seattle as a space-age city.
 See photos, brochures, postcards and other items related to Seattle’s 1960s vision of the future.

-Space Needle and International Fountain at night; view S.E., 1962
+Space Needle at night, with Memorial Stadium; view S., 1962

 Date: 1962View this item

 On the steps of the Food Circus of the Century 21 Exposition (Seattle World's Fair).
 "Close to the center of the fairgrounds is the Food Circus, a great bustling eaters' delight.
 Ranged about the vast floor are 52 concessions, all producing food in its manifold phases."
 (Official Guide Book, Seattle World's Fair 1962.
 Seattle: Acme Publications. p.
 137.)
 The building was constructed in 1938 as the Washington National Guard Armory (Architects: Floyd A. Naramore and Arrigo M. Young) and was transformed into the Food Circus for the Century 21 Exposition (Architects: Durham, Anderson, and Freed).

 View north from Washington State Power exhibit; Armory to left